Ishpreet/TM1py/README.rst

 .. image:: Images/TM1pyText.png
     :align: center

+This repository is a Python 2.7 compatible version of awesome library created by Marius Wirtz and available at https://github.com/cubewise-code/TM1py

 By wrapping the IBM Planning Analytics (TM1) REST API in a concise Python framework, TM1py facilitates Python developments for TM1.

 Interacting with TM1 programmatically has never been easier.